SilinVasya/SwiftRustBench/README.md

 **Swift and Rust benchmarks**

+You can find bench's results inside 'results' folder.

 Swift and Rust benchmarks based on leetcode daily challenge and from open source benchmarks.

 Table with benchs will be added soon in format like: